 The Sandbanks Provincial Park and Sandbanks beach have three beaches and are the world’s largest baymouth barrier dune formation.
-The expansive white sand beaches are exquisite and are often considered the best in Canada.
+The expansive white sand beaches are exquisite and are often considered one of the best beaches in Ontario, Canada.

 Established in 1970, it covers 1550.87 ha and offers visitors a natural environment to relax and soak up some sunshine.
 Between 10:00 and 17:00, you can visit the Discovery Centre to learn more about the park, its habitats, history, plants, and animals.
 The Park Store, open from 9:00 until 21:00, is the perfect place to visit if you need snacks.

 Sandbanks Provincial Park Camping Fees & Park Hours

 During the summer, Sandbanks Provincial Park is open from 8:00 to 22:00.
 Day visitors pay $21 per vehicle.
-I recommend you book your permit for camping at Sandbanks in advance.
-Outlet A, B, and Cedars Campground cost $42, while Woodlands and Westlake cost $47.50 and Richardson’s cost $40.75.
-I recommend you book your permit for camping at Sandbanks in advance.
+We recommend you book your permit for camping at Sandbanks in advance.
+Outlet A, B, and Cedars Campground cost $42, while Woodlands and Westlake cost $47.50 and Richardson’s cost $40.75. we also recommend you book your permit for camping at Sandbanks in advance.

-Note: Lifeguards do not monitor swim with caution as the beaches in Sandbanks Provincial Park.
+Note: Lifeguards do not monitor the beach so swim with caution.

 Sandbanks Camping Options